Back To Top

 3. Make sure it's in the appropriate type of soil

-In the same way, it's important to know your soil type for your outdoor plants, ensuring you've filled your pot with the right type for your houseplants is key.
+In the same way, it's important to know your soil type for your outdoor plants; ensuring you've filled your pot with the right type for your houseplants is key.

 Petar says, "Use a well-draining potting mix, such as one made for houseplants, enriched with peat moss or coconut coir.
-Feed monthly during spring and summer with a diluted, balanced liquid fertiliser and avoid over-fertilizing, which can burn roots."
+Feed monthly during spring and summer with a diluted, balanced liquid fertiliser and avoid over-fertilising, which can burn roots."

 Miracle-Gro Premium Houseplant Potting Mix: £10.94 at Amazon